nestjs/docs.nestjs.com/content/fundamentals/provider-scopes.md

   </tr>
 </table>

 > info **Hint** Using a singleton scope is always the **recommended** way.
-Sharing providers among requests leads to a lower memory consumption and thus to better performance of your application (no requirement to instantiate class every time).
+Sharing providers among requests leads to lower memory consumption and thus to better performance of your application (no requirement to instantiate class every time).

 #### Usage